Nativity scene: Animals in nativity scenes

-The ox traditionally represents patience, the nation of Israel, and Old Testament sacrificial worship while the ass represents humility, readiness to serve, and the Gentiles.

-The ox and the ass, as well as other animals, became a part of nativity scene tradition.
-In a 1415, Corpus Christi celebration, the Ordo paginarum notes that Jesus was lying between an ox and an ass.
-Other animals introduced to nativity scenes include elephants and camels.

-By the 1970s, churches and community organizations increasingly included animals in nativity pageants.
-Since then, automobile-accessible "drive-through" scenes with sheep and donkeys have become popular.

 Traditions

 Australia

-Christmas is celebrated by Australians in a number of ways.
-In Australia, it's summer season and is very hot during Christmas time.

-During the Christmas time, locals and visitors visit places around their towns and suburbs to view the outdoor and indoor displays.
-All over the towns, the places are lit with colorful and modern spectacular lighting displays.
-The displays of nativity scenes with Aussie featured native animals like kangaroos and koalas are also evident.
+During Christmas time, locals and visitors visit places around their towns and suburbs to view the outdoor and indoor displays.
+These displays feature nativity scenes with animals native to Australia, like kangaroos and koalas.

-In Melbourne, a traditional and authentic nativity Scene is on display at St. Elizabeth's Parish, Dandenong North.
-This annual Australian Nativity Scene creator and artist Wilson Fernandez has been building and creating the traditional nativity scenes since 2004 at St. Elizabeth's Parish.
+An expansive miniature nativity scene is on display at St. Elizabeth's Parish, Dandenong North.
+Celebrated for its scope and detail, it draws a large audience and has been dubbed the "Australian Nativity Scene".
+Its creator, artist Wilson Fernandez, has been building the traditional nativity scene at St. Elizabeth's Parish since 2003.

-To mark this special event, Most Reverend Denis Hart Archbishop of Melbourne celebrated the Vigil Mass and blessed the nativity scene on Saturday, 14 December 2013.
+To mark its 10th anniversary, Most Reverend Denis Hart Archbishop of Melbourne celebrated the Vigil Mass and blessed the Australian Nativity Scene on Saturday, 14 December 2013.
+Shalom World, a 24/7, commercial-free Catholic television channel broadcast a live telecast of the Australian Nativity Scene on 24 December 2022.
+On 2 December 2023, the Australian Nativity Scene marked its 20 year anniversary.
+To mark this occasion, Archbishop Peter A Comensoli blessed the Australian Nativity Scene.

 Canada

 Bethlehem Live is an all-volunteer living nativity produced by Gateway Christian Community Church in Winnipeg, Manitoba, Canada.
 The production includes a reconstruction of the ancient town of Bethlehem and seven individual vignettes.
-There is also an annual, highly publicized nativity scene at the St. Patrick's Basilica, Ottawa in Ottawa, Ontario.
+There is also an annual, highly publicized nativity scene at the St. Patrick's Basilica, Ottawa, Ontario.